 Azure AD built-in roles differ in where they can be used, which fall into the following three broad categories.

 - Azure AD-specific roles: These roles grant permissions to manage resources within Azure AD only.
 For example, User Administrator, Application Administrator, Groups Administrator all grant permissions to manage resources that live in Azure AD.

 - Service-specific roles: For major Microsoft 365 services (non-Azure AD), we have built service-specific roles that grant permissions to manage all features within the service.
 For example, Exchange Administrator, Intune Administrator, SharePoint Administrator, and Teams Administrator roles can manage features with their respective services.
 Exchange Administrator can manage mailboxes, Intune Administrator can manage device policies, SharePoint Administrator can manage site collections, Teams Administrator can manage call qualities and so on.

 - Cross-service roles: There are some roles that span services.
 We have two global roles - Global Administrator and Global Reader.
 All Microsoft 365 services honor these two roles.
 Also, there are some security-related roles like Security Administrator and Security Reader that grant access across multiple security services within Microsoft 365.
 For example, using Security Administrator roles in Azure AD, you can manage Microsoft 365 Defender portal, Microsoft Defender Advanced Threat Protection, and Microsoft Defender for Cloud Apps.
-Similarly, in the Compliance Administrator role you can manage Compliance-related settings in Microsoft 365 Compliance Center, Exchange, and so on.
+Similarly, in the Compliance Administrator role you can manage Compliance-related settings in Compliance portal, Exchange, and so on.